 Although it could be easy to overlook the importance of the number of trees on a lot, a single tree can cost hundreds of dollars to remove.
-With that, it is an important factor to consider if you are planning to build on this lot.
+With that, it is an important factor to consider if you are planning to build real estate on this lot.

 As you do your research about a particular property, don’t overlook the small details.
 The upfront homework will save you many headaches in the future.
 After all, you want to know exactly what you are getting yourself into when you move forward with a land purchase.

 It can be exciting to dive right into a property.
-But an important part of learning how to buy land is learning how to do your due diligence on any potential property before making an offer.
+But an important part of learning how to buy land cheap is learning how to do your due diligence on any potential property before making an offer.

 2. Know how to pay for land